-To officially withdraw from a course after the add/drop period has ended, a student must complete the "Withdrawal from Class" form available under Student Forms on RAIN and the GSW Homepage and in the Registrar's Office.
+To officially withdraw from a course after the add/drop period has ended, a student must complete the "Withdrawal from Class" form.
 This form must be returned to the Registrar's Office upon completion.
 The student is fully responsible for collecting the appropriate signatures and submitting the completed form to the Registrar's Office.
 The effective date of the withdrawal from class is entered as the received date by the Registrar's Office.